sudara/alonetone/README.markdown

 #### Gem installation

-You'll need some gems, at least:
+We use bundler.
+You'll need imagemagick installed.

-      rmagick
-      haml
-      json
-      ruby-mp3info
-      googlecharts
-      aws-s3 (if you use Amazon S3 to store files) rubyzip (for extracting mp3s from zip files) mocha (for rspec)

-You can install all of the gem dependencies using one of three ways:

-1. **Bundler**

 If you have the Bundler gem installed, you can install all of the dependencies like so:

-   `    bundle update`

-2. **Rake**

-   Otherwise, you can install all the required gems using the following command:

-   `    rake gems:install`

-   NOTE: On a Windows install using InstantRails with Rails 2.2.2 and RubyGems 1.3, an error such as 'uninitialized constant ApplicationController::ALONETONE' might present itself when using the 'rake gems:install' command.
-However, I found that if you install all of the gems manually that you can ignore this error message.

-3. **Manual installation**

-   If you have troubles with the above, you can also install them manually:

-   `    sudo gem install rmagick haml json ruby-mp3info aws-s3 rubyzip mocha`

-   You may need to install imagemagick before rmagick.
-If you are using Ubuntu you can run 'sudo apt-get install imagemagick libmagick9-dev'.
-If you are on a Mac, you can 'sudo port install imagemagick'.
+   `bundle install`

 #### Database setup